An Overview of the Carden Hall Pre-Kindergarten Program

 Children at play are really hard at work.

-Each day, in our full-day program, our early learners combine indoor and outdoor play.
-We strive for a balance of full class and small group activities that offer both teacher-initiated academic work and interest- driven free exploration.
+Each day in our full-day program, our early learners combine indoor and outdoor play.
+We strive for a balance of full-class and small-group activities that offer both teacher-initiated academic work and interest-driven free exploration.

-Along with ensuring your child’s safety, our teachers stimulate each student’s natural intellectual curiosity and build upon children’s ideas to create new knowledge.
+Along with ensuring your child’s safety, our teachers stimulate each student’s natural intellectual curiosity and build upon the children’s ideas to create new knowledge.
 These experienced professionals strive to maintain a nurturing environment where learning takes place naturally so that each student feels successful every day.

 A rest time occurs after lunch each day so that children are able to feel refreshed and focused for the afternoon activities.

-Each week, parents receive a detailed note outlining the events of that week.
+Several times each trimester, parents receive a detailed note outlining the events of that week.
 It often includes songs and poetry learned, the focus of numbers or language lessons, or a short discussion of the week’s social studies or science lessons.
 In addition, each note provides related enrichment ideas that parents can pursue with their children.